 (20) Because I believe alcoholism is a sin and not a disease, I believe you won’t “catch” the sin of drunkenness if you never drink alcohol to begin with.

-(21) Because the Bible contains so many warnings about the dangers surrounding alcohol, I believe the safe route is abstention.
+(21) Because the Bible contains so many warnings about the dangers surrounding alcohol, I believe the safe and wise route is abstention.

 These are 21 reasons why I think it is wise to abstain from alcohol.
 I do not believe it is a sin to take a drink, but I believe you are wise if you don’t.